thingzi/thingzi-logic-climate/node/readme.md

 <h2>Release Notes</h2>

+<b>0.5.2</b>

+- Change preset 'off' to 'none' to make it clearer this does nothing rather than imply climate 'off'

+<b>0.5.1</b>

+- Add boost to status output to restore backwards compatibility

 <b>0.5.0</b>

 - Add support for homeassistant presets.
 This supports the newer hass model with valid options of "boost", "away" or "off"